-On motion of the Honorable Mr. Campbell, seconded by the Honorable Mr. Aikins, it was
+On motion of the Honorable Mr. Campbell, seconded by the Honorable Mr. Aikine, it was

-The Order of the Day being read for the second reading of the Bill intituled : "An "Act to render Members of the Legislative Councils and Legislative Assemblies of the "Provinces now included or which may hereafter be included within the Dominion of "Canada, ineligible for sitting or voting in the House of Commons,"
+The Order of the Day being read for the second reading of the Bill intituled: "An "Act to render Members of the Legislative Councils and Legislative Assemblies of the "Provinces now included or which may hereafter be included within the Dominion of "Canada, ineligible for sitting or voting in the House of Commons,"

-On motion of the Honorable Mr. Campbell, seconded by the Honorable Mr. Christie, it was
+On motion of the Honorable Mr. Campbell, seconded by the Honorable Mr. Christic,

-Pursuant to the Order of the Day the Bill intituled : "An Act to amend the Acts "relating to Port Wardens at Montreal and Quebec," was read a second time.
+Pursuant to the Order of the Day the Bill intituled: "An Act to amend the Acts" relating to Port Wardens at Montreal and Quebec," was read a second time.

-On motion of the Honorable Mr. Aikins, seconded by the Honorable Mr. Campbell, it was
+On motion of the Honorable Mr. Aikins, seconded by the Honorable Mr. Campbell,

-Ordered, That the said Bill be committed to a Committee of the whole House on Monday next.
+Ordered, That the said Bill be committed to a Committee of the whole House on Monday next

-The Order of the Day being read for the second reading of the Bill intituled : "An "Act to provide for the examination of witnesses on oath by Committees of the Senate " and House of Commons in certain cases,"
+The Order of the Day being read for the second reading of the Bill intituled: "An "Act to provide for the examination of witnesses on eath by Committees of the Senate" and House of Commons in certain cases,"

-On motion of the Honorable Mr. Campbell, seconded by the Honorable Mr. Aikins. it was
+On motion of the Honorable Mr. Campbell, seconded by the Honorable Mr. Ailcins.